jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function takes the following inputs:
 - `probabilities_per_model`: A list of numpy arrays containing the probabilities predicted by each model.
 - `ground_truth`: The ground truth values.
-- `metadata`: A dictionary containing metadata about the features.
+- `metadata`: A dictionary containing feature metadata.
 - `output_feature_name`: The name of the output feature.
 - `top_n_classes`: A list or integer specifying the number of classes to plot.
 - `labels_limit`: An integer specifying the upper limit on the numeric encoded label value.